 \subsection{Dataset}

-We validate the performance on two public transportation network datasets. a Los Angeles dataset and PEMS08, which is demonstrated in Table~\ref{tab:addlabel}.
+We validate the performance on two public transportation network datasets, e.g. a Los Angeles dataset and PEMS08, which are demonstrated in Table~\ref{tab:addlabel}.

-Both datasets aggregate traffic data in units of 5 minutes, and each sensor contains 288 data records per day.
+Both datasets aggregate traffic data in 5 minutes, and each sensor contains 288 data records per day.
 The datasets contain three aspects of information, namely flow, speed, and occupancy.
-In this work, we select traffic speed from both PeMSD8 and METR-LA, while selecting traffic flow from PeMSD8.
-The spatial adjacency network that may be used for the ground-truth information, for each dataset is constructed from the actual road network based on distance, which is similar to the pre-processing in \cite{li_graph_2017}, which is defined as follows:
+This work selects traffic speed from PeMSD8 and METR-LA while selecting traffic flow from PeMSD8.
+The spatial adjacency network that may be used for the ground-truth information for each dataset is constructed from the actual road network based on distance, which is similar to the pre-processing in \cite{li_graph_2017}, which is defined as follows: